 Is there a treatment or cure for SMA Type 3?

-Although there is currently no cure for SMA, this does not mean that nothing can be done.
-Symptoms can be managed so that your child can achieve their maximum mobility, independence, and quality of life.
+There is one approved treatment for SMA, Spinraza™.
+Its availability varies from country to country and SMA Types.
+If Spinraza™ is not available in your country, symptoms can be managed so that your child can achieve their maximum mobility, independence, and quality of life.

 What are the effects of SMA Type 3?